Duration: 1 year full-time

 Start date: September 2017

-There are no typical career paths pursued by MBA graduates and there are several reasons why you might choose to study for one.
-The combination of your enhanced professional skills, strong understanding of business, and numerous opportunities to network with leading experts from the business world will ensure you can climb the career ladder and pursue senior level managerial positions.
+The combination of your enhanced professional skills, strong understanding of business, and numerous opportunities to network with leading experts from the business world will ensure you can climb the career ladder and secure your ideal role as a business leader.

 Modules shown are for the current academic year, and are subject to change depending on your year of entry.